SichangHe/internet_route_verification/ARTIFACTS.md

 > are originally downloaded using `./download_ribs.py`.
 > The IRR (Internet Route Registry)
 > dumps are downloaded from the FTP servers listed in `./README.md`;
-> they are irreproducible because they are from the past and
+> they cannot be easily reobtained because
 > IRRs do not keep archives.
 > The AS-relationship Database is originally downloaded from
 > [CAIDA's AS-relationship